edgi-govdata-archiving/web-monitoring-ui/DEPLOYMENT.md

 2. `WEB_MONITORING_DB_USER`
 3. `WEB_MONITORING_DB_PASSWORD`

 All are optional, but you will need credentials to update annotations.
+This is temporary until we implement a better login system.

 ## Shell script